epoch-research/egraphs/README.md

 # egraphs
 Utilities for building graphs in Epoch's style.
+(This is work in progress.)